mdarsalan1656/sql_job_market_insights/README.md

+# 📊 Data Analyst Job Market Analysis — SQL Project

-# Introduction
+## Introduction

-This project dives deep into the data analyst job market using SQL to answer the most pressing career questions for aspiring and practicing data professionals:
+This project dives deep into the **data analyst job market** using SQL to answer the most pressing career questions for aspiring and practicing data professionals:

-- What are the highest-paying data analyst roles?
+- *What are the highest-paying data analyst roles?*
-- Which skills are employers demanding the most?
+- *Which skills are employers demanding the most?*
-- what skills command the best salaries?
+- *What skills command the best salaries?*
-- Which skills offer the best combination of demand AND pay?
+- *Which skills offer the best combination of demand AND pay?*

 By querying a real-world dataset of job postings, this project surfaces actionable, data-driven insights to help job seekers make smarter decisions about which skills to build and which roles to target.

+---

-# Background
+## Background

 The data analytics job market is vast — and navigating it without data is ironic.
-This project was born out of a desire to answer a simple question: if you want to break into or level up in data analytics, where should you invest your time?
+This project was born out of a desire to answer a simple question: **if you want to break into or level up in data analytics, where should you invest your time?**

 The dataset used spans thousands of job postings for data analyst roles, capturing:

 - Job titles, locations, and companies